 Just imagine the power our millennials hold in their hands to remove the pain and frustration of the mindless presentations in the workplace that we’ve suffered for decades.
 For them to exert their power it’s those leading them that have to show them how to use it and then help and support them to do so.

 Having felt that frustration for over 25 years I often wondered whether there was another way.
+A way in which:

-A way in which you could still be professional but enjoy presenting and help your audience enjoy the presentation too.
+– We could still be professional but enjoy presenting and help your audience enjoy the presentation too.

-A way in which you could still share information and knowledge but in a manner that connected with people emotionally so that they actually felt something.
+– Sharing information and knowledge in a manner that connected with people emotionally so that they actually felt something was the norm.

-A way to inspire action and influence change each time we present our ideas.
+– We focused on how to inspire action and influence change each time we present our ideas.

-A way to feel confident, calm, clear and focused while presenting.
+– Everyone could feel confident, calm, clear and focused while presenting.

-We found the way, it’s called mindful presenting and millennials everywhere share our curiosity to explore its impact and possibilities.
+Millennials everywhere share our curiosity to explore its impact and possibilities.

 Simon Sinek expressed his view last night that he felt that passion isn’t something that any of us just have; it’s more of a result when the truth speaks to us.
 It’s something you feel when you respond to the call that tells you that you just have to do what you do.
 It’s the why you do what you do.

-When he asked Reggie Yates what his ‘why’ was Reggie responded by saying ‘to be the example that I never had’.
+When he asked Reggie Yates what his ‘why’ was, Reggie responded by saying ‘to be the example that I never had’.

-Passion is fueled by having a clear and powerful message that you can share with conviction in the absolute knowledge that it will make a difference to your audience.
-That clarity and belief becomes the vehicle for the delivery of a high impact presentation which inspires change because your audience feels and shares the passion you feel.
+Passion is fueled by having a clear and powerful message that you can share with conviction in the belief that it will make a difference to your audience.
+That clarity and belief becomes the vehicle for the delivery of a high impact presentation.
+A presentation which inspires change because your audience feels and shares the passion you feel.